 Prior to founding Endgame, Oliver led the quantitative team at the Australian Energy Market Commission, and worked at a number of economic and energy market consultancies.
 He holds a first class honours in pure mathematics, as well as commerce degree with majors in economics and finance

 Joseph Nunez is a director of Endgame Economics.
-Joseph has recently joined Endgame, having worked at the Australian Energy Market Commission as a senior quantitative analyst for five years.
+Before joining Endgame, Joseph worked at the Australian Energy Market Commission as a senior quantitative analyst for five years.
 Prior to that Joseph worked as a consultant at UMS group.

 As a senior quantitative analyst at the AEMC, Joseph led the development of the Commission’s market modelling capability.
 This allowed the Commission to improve significantly their capacity to provide advice and undertake analysis.
 Joseph also established the Commission’s capabilities in running machine learning algorithms and dealing with big data.